Traffic collisions in India: Statistics

 Tamil Nadu records the highest road collisions for a decade and its capital Chennai has more collisions than any other city in India.
 The city has had the dubious distinction of having one of the highest rates of death from road accidents globally from as far back as the 1960s at a time when the number of vehicles in the city was a minuscule fraction of that in larger metropolises of the world such as New York and Tokyo.
 In New Delhi, the capital of India, the frequency of traffic collisions is 40 times higher than the rate in London, the capital of the United Kingdom.

 Traffic collision-related deaths increased from 13 per hour in 2008 to 14 per hour in 2009.
 In 2015, 15 people per hour die due to road accident according to NGO 'Indians for Road Safety'.

 More than 40% of these casualties are associated with motorcycles and trucks.
 In India, there are 295 million cars in 2019, 272 million in 2018, according to Transport Ministry data.

 The most collision-prone time on Indian roads is during the peak hour at afternoon and evening.

 According to road traffic safety experts, the actual number of casualties may be higher than what is documented, as many traffic collisions go unreported.
 Moreover, victims who die some time after the collision, a span of time which may vary from a few hours to several days, are not counted as car crash victims.

+However, India is making progress in road safety, with a new global survey ranking it safer for driving than the United States.
+According to the Zutobi annual report, which assesses road safety worldwide, India ranks 49th, while the US is at 51st.